oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

   ![](images/cf57fcbd4fe1570c40a1ee7f9b75dcec.jpg " ")

-    Click on **Pluggable Database Pool**’.
+    Click on **Pluggable Database Pool**.
 A Pluggable Database Pool consists of a set of Container Databases on which PDBs will be provisioned.

     Click on name of the pool **pdbpool** to see more details.